mjskay/ARTool/README.md

 ### Alternative model: Repeated Measures ANOVA

-This particular study could also be analyzed using a repeated measures ANOVA, yielding the same results (repeated measures ANOVAs and mixed effects models will not always yield the same results).
+This particular study could also be analyzed using a repeated measures ANOVA, yielding the same results (note that repeated measures ANOVAs and mixed effects models will not always yield the same results).
 To instead run a repeated measures ANOVA, add an `Error` term to the model as you might for a call to `aov`: